writing

 Twenty Great Ways to Make Extra Money From Home

-So today I thought I would set out some ways you may be able to make a few pounds extra to help defray the rising cost of living.
+So today I thought I would set out some ways you may be able to make a few pounds extra to boost your finances.
 None of these is likely to make you a fortune, but together they can certainly help keep your bank balance ticking over.

 I have linked to relevant posts on Pounds and Sense for further information where appropriate.
 I have direct experience of all the methods set out below and therefore know that they work and are not scams.